 Brand Name: Daytrana

-- This medicine may be habit-forming.
-Use Daytrana (methylphenidate transdermal system) as you were told by your doctor.
-Tell your doctor if you have a history of drug or alcohol abuse.
-Misuse of Daytrana (methylphenidate transdermal system) may cause it to not work as well.
-Mood or behavior changes may also happen.
+- This medicine has a risk of abuse and misuse.
+Use Daytrana (methylphenidate transdermal system) only as you were told by your doctor.
+Tell your doctor if you have ever abused or been addicted to any drugs or alcohol.